kubernetes/kubernetes/examples/k8petstore/README.md

 like the number of data generators (more generators will create more load on the redis master).

-So, to run this app in kubernetes, simply run [The all in one k8petstore.sh shell script](k8petstore.sh).
+So, to run this app in lmktfy, simply run [The all in one k8petstore.sh shell script](k8petstore.sh).

 Note that there are a few , self explanatory parameters to set at the top of it.